An itemised funeral quote: hands sorting funeral paperwork in a folder

 The professional service fee is the biggest single charge and the least transparent.
 Ask what it covers.

 Coffin markups can be steep.
-A CHOICE investigation reported industry insiders saying coffins are sold for between two and ten times their wholesale cost.
+In its 2019 funerals investigation, consumer group CHOICE reported that the coffin is "the product with the greatest markup, according to members of the industry", and that "industry insiders say funeral businesses routinely sell coffins for anything between two and ten times what they pay a wholesaler."
 The cheapest coffin the provider stocks will do the job for a cremation.

 After-hours fees are nearly unavoidable for many families.
 Ask about these upfront.